kodecraftr/BDH-Explainer/BDH-implementation/README.md

 ### 4. Prepare the Dataset

+We have pre-processed data for training in sailor_npy and that for inference in inference_npy (the process for getting them is mentioned above).
+Otherwise :
 Place your raw SAILOR NIfTI data and run the preprocessing script to convert it into `.npy` format:

 ```bash